TylerMar1/Soccer-Team-Group-1/README.md

 Query 5:
 # ![query 5](https://github.com/isabellekiser/Soccer-Team/assets/149964200/8b6ba846-7031-419c-94c1-34856b74d720)
+This SQL query retrieves data about matches, including their names and attendance figures, while also calculating the percentage of the facility filled for each match.
+Joining the Matches table with the Facility table based on matching facility IDs ensures accurate attendance data aligned with the corresponding facility capacity.
+The WHERE clause filters only matches with a status of "TRUE", ensuring the inclusion of active matches.
+Results are then ordered by the calculated percentage of facilities filled, with higher percentages appearing first.
+The query's concise yet comprehensive structure enables efficient analysis of match attendance and facility utilization.

 Query 6:
 # ![query 6](https://github.com/isabellekiser/Soccer-Team/assets/149964200/cdca4ca4-8794-4772-9a60-a7a1cc5642f0)
+The SQL query provides a list of coaches who earn above the average salary of other coaches, highlighting the club's financial commitments to its coaching staff.
+It's a useful tool for budgeting, ensuring competitive compensation, and assessing the correlation between salary and coach performance.
+The data aids in financial planning and helps establish benchmarks for future salary negotiations.
+For a pro soccer team, this information is crucial for maintaining a balanced budget while ensuring the coaching staff is well-compensated and effective.

 Query 7:
 # ![query 7](https://github.com/isabellekiser/Soccer-Team/assets/149964200/72d5c9e0-999e-4d5e-b2c6-f522c0d96e3e)
+The SQL query in question identifies the top three most profitable jerseys by multiplying the sales price by the number sold, specifically filtering for items categorized as "jerseys."
+It's crucial for a soccer team's merchandise management because it highlights which jerseys are the biggest revenue generators, aiding in inventory decisions and marketing focus.
+The results, ordered from highest to lowest profit, allow management to pinpoint successful products and strategize on how to leverage this information for future sales and promotions.

 Query 8:
 # ![query 8](https://github.com/isabellekiser/Soccer-Team/assets/149964200/ce3c7421-68c6-48f3-9448-09d874c78a9c)
+The SQL query calculates the combined salaries of members in each team, specifically for those teams at level 3 or higher, and sorts the teams by their total salary expenditure in descending order.
+This information is crucial for a league manager to understand the financial commitments of different teams, assisting in budget comparisons and financial health assessments across the league.
+High-salary teams can be a focus for investment analysis and revenue generation strategies.

 Query 9:
 # ![query 9](https://github.com/isabellekiser/Soccer-Team/assets/149964200/ce6d7ba0-b8cf-482f-8670-64e769fafd63)
+The SQL query identifies club members who have spent more than $400 in total transactions, highlighting the highest spending individuals.
+This insight is valuable for recognizing and potentially rewarding top patrons, or for targeted marketing efforts.
+It's also useful for financial analysis, as tracking spending patterns can inform budgetary decisions and revenue forecasts for a soccer club.

 Query 10:
 # ![query 10](https://github.com/isabellekiser/Soccer-Team/assets/149964200/4e37e059-22b8-4e50-964c-632b93956060)
+The SQL query retrieves the count of matches played at each facility type for every league, indicating which types of pitches are most frequently used.
+This information is valuable for league managers to optimize the use of facilities and potentially direct maintenance and investment efforts where needed.
+Understanding facility usage patterns also aids in scheduling and could influence future facility developments or enhancements.

 ### Database information: